amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/expressions.md

 ## Shorthand Operator

-You can use addition operator as well as any arithmetic operator combined with `=` symbol to automatically apply the result to an existing variable:
+The addition operator, along with any arithmetic operator combined with the = symbol, can be used to automatically update the value of an existing variable with the calculated result.

 ```ab
 let age = 18